BearToCode/carta/docs/src/pages/api/core.svelte.md

 Type: `string`

 The theme of this editor.
-The editor and related elements will have the `carta-theme__<theme>` as a class.
+The editor and related elements will have `carta-theme__<theme>` as a class.

 ### `value`